Poetry Over the Years: The Highlights

 The teachers here have taught me so much

-and if I had to choose, I'd choose a bunch.
+And if I had to choose a favorite, I'd choose a bunch.

 The times I have had with everyone, I can't even explain